Who can apply for funds?

 - Student or fellow tuition costs

-- Costs related to travel for conferences or seminars
+- Costs related to attending conferences or seminars

 - Disease-specific laboratory research